rebecca-xm/rebecca-xm/README.md

 <h1 align="center"> Welcome to my GitHub! 👋</h1>
 <p>I'm a self-motivated, passionate, and curious frontend developer who loves understanding how things work while experimenting on projects that I use to test new technologies.
 You'll find plenty of them here (both finished and WIP)!<br />
-I'm currently learning NodeJS and ExpressJS.
-The goal I set for myself is to become a MERN stack developer. <br />
+I'm currently dipping into backend by learning NodeJS and ExpressJS, but I also aim to expand my frontend knowledge with Vue framework. <br />
 Enjoy your stay and thanks for stopping by!</p>

 <h2>Languages, tools and skills:</h2>